How Are You Building Your Marketing Emails? A Guide to Templates, Editors, and Agencies

 As brands look for ways to reach customers and differentiate themselves from competitors, email creation has become more complex, incorporating real-time opens, and hyper-personalization.
 Ask any email marketer and you'll hear about all the people and moving parts that help produce just one email.

-A closer look at today’s three most prevalent solutions reveals why it might be time for email creation to get an upgrade:
+A closer look at today’s three most prevalent approaches to creating emails reveals why it might be time for an upgrade:

 Many brands opt for this route.
 A developer or agency codes a single template in HTML, which is then reused for multiple emails.
 It sounds like a simple solution since, in theory, the “hard” part is over and marketers should be able to build these emails on their own.
 But it comes with its own share of issues.